practicaltech/TechFest/2021/gathering_5/README.md

 **Instructions:**

 <ol type="i">
   <li>Go back to the button circuit we put together last week.
-If you took it apart, replicate the circuit in the image below and upload the <a href="https://github.com/practicaltech/TechFest/blob/master/2021/gathering_5/Button_Pin8.ino">Button_Pin8</a> code above.</li>
+If you took it apart, replicate the circuit in the image below and upload the <a href="https://github.com/practicaltech/TechFest/blob/master/2021/gathering_5/Button_Pin8.ino">Button_Pin8</a> code above.
+Either download the file or copy the code to a new Arduino sketch.</li>
   <p align="center">
   <img width="700" height="500" src="https://user-images.githubusercontent.com/52707386/124528344-ce51f580-ddbc-11eb-8c1d-f18acb4423e2.jpg">
   <br>